FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 ## 4.3 Feature: Registration and Login

-This section describes how new user information will be sent to the server
+This section describes how to add a new user from the client and made a login.

 ### 4.3.1.1 Description: Registration